 In the US, Kivexa goes by the brand name Epzicom.

 To explain how Kivexa works, we need to first tell you some information about HIV.
 When HIV infects a cell, it takes control of that cell.
 HIV then forces the cell to make many more copies of the virus.
 To make these copies, the cell uses proteins called enzymes.
 When the activity of these enzymes is reduced the production of HIV slows.

 Kivexa contains abacavir and 3TC, two drugs that belong to a class of anti-HIV drugs called nucleoside analogues.
 Abacavir and 3TC interfere with an enzyme called reverse transcriptase (RT), which is used by HIV-infected cells to make new viruses.
 Since abacavir and 3TC both inhibit, or reduce the activity of this enzyme, Kivexa causes HIV-infected cells to produce fewer viruses.

 How do people with HIV/AIDS use Kivexa?

 Kivexa is used in combination with several other anti-HIV drugs, usually including drugs from different classes, such as protease inhibitors and/or non-nukes (non-nucleoside reverse transcriptase inhibitors).
-Combinations such as this are called highly active antiretroviral therapy, or HAART.
-For more information on HAART, see CATIE's Practical Guide to HIV Drug Treatment.
+Combinations such as this are called antiretroviral therapy, or ART.
+For more information on ART, see CATIE's A Practical Guide to HIV Drug Treatment.